 |UserSearch||Data manager and Data load editor||

 Returns information about a public Twitter account based on a search query.

 |UserTimeline||Data manager and Data load editor||Returns the most recent Tweets posted by the specified user name.|

 To select and load data from a table, enter the required table parameters and click Preview data.
-Required parameters are marked with an asterisk (*).
+Required parameters are marked with an asterisk (*) in the dialog.
 The table fields are displayed under the Data preview tab.
 You can select fields individually by selecting the box beside each field name.
 Select Insert script after you have made your selection.